weidhaus/weidhaus/README.md

-# JCHS GitHub Profile
+# Justus-Constantin Weidhaus

 Hey there!

-I've created a Google Workspace Tool to help companies backup and archive their users.

-📫 How to reach me: jcs@hellofresh.com | Discord: jchs#2049
+📫 How to reach me: jc@weidhaus.com